kirbysayshi/game-bucket/README.md

 Build a zip, then deploy the `dist` folder to `gh-pages` seamlessly!
 Best for testing your game on multiple devices.

+### `yarn http-server dist/`

+Done automatically by `yarn start`, but perhaps you just ran `yarn zip` and want to run the actual compiled/mangled code.

 ### `yarn terser dist/bundle.js --compress --mangle --beautify`

 This is a debug tool.